 Nice article.
 Indeed, how long a cat can be left at home depends on our preparation and cat's age, health and other factors.
 I require to leave home for errands twice a week.
 Sometimes leaving 2 days, but sometimes over a week.
 If the trip is more than 3 days, I would hire a pet sitter to clear the little box and accompany them every day.
 I don't like to board my cat in other places as he isn't good at adapting to a new environment.
 Therefore, during my last two-day trip, I don't hire a cat sitter and make all preparation (Food feeder, drinking machine, and little box).
 However, when I checked out the camera record every night, I found he meowed constantly, scratched the door of my bedroom, and roamed around the house anxiously.
 When I came home, he was very clingy and excited.
 I think he might have a little separation anxiety.
 Now, I intend to raise one more cat as a companion for the elder one.
 This is a great way to <a href="http://bit.ly/reduce-cat-anxiety">treat separation anxiety</a> I saw.
 Also, my friends said her two cats spend their time chasing and playing each other, never have separation anxiety!
 She suggested me to find a companion for my cat so they can accompany each other while I am not at home:-)

-Owners Guide to Leaving Your Cat Home Alone
+A Pet Owners Guide to How Long Can Your Cat Be Left Home Alone

 Your cats might come off as being totally self-reliant – strutting around your house like they’re Miss/Mr. Independent and they don’t need no man or woman.
 But there’s nothing further from the truth!
 Cats require your attention just as much as any other pet for regular feedings, ongoing entertainment and love and affection.
 With work, vacations and that destination wedding your sister just HAD to have, we can’t be there with or for them 24 hours a day – even though we totally would if we could.